+'''

+or, for [ba]sh:

-% export SYSTEMC=/home/projects/courses/fall 08/ee382v-17295/systemc-2.2.0
+% export SYSTEMC=/usr/local/packages/systemc-2.2.0

+'''

-- (d) Once the environment variable is set, you can access the SystemC installation by referring to the 'SYSTEMC' variable.
-The standard GNU C++ compiler 'g++' is then used to compile SystemC code and link it against the SystemC libraries:
+(d) Once the environment variable is set, you can access the SystemC installation by referring to the 'SYSTEMC' variable.
+The standard GNU C++ compiler 'g++' is then used to compile SystemC code and link it against the SystemC libraries.
+Note that if your are compiling on a 64-bit LRC machine, you will have to supply the '-m32' flag (to match the LRC SystemC installation, which is 32-bit):

+'''

+% g++ -m32 -I$SYSTEMC/include -L$SYSTEMC/lib-linux -lsystemc -lm <source>

+'''

-% g++ -I\$SYSTEMC/include -L\$SYSTEMC/lib-linux -lsystemc -lm <source> - (e) It is recommended that you create a 'Makefile' for compiling your SystemC sources first to object (.o) files and then linking everything together into a final simulation executable.
+(e) It is recommended that you create a 'Makefile' for compiling your SystemC sources first to object (.o) files and then linking everything together into a final simulation executable.
 An example of a corresponding 'Makefile' that you can use as a starting point is available at:

-\$SYSTEMC/examples/Makefile.defs

-Adjust this template to your needs by at least setting the 'MODULE' macro to the name of your main (top-level) source file (and potentially extending the 'OBJS' macro to list all the files that are part of your design).
+/home/projects/gerstl/systemc-2.2.0/examples/Makefile.defs Adjust this template to your needs by at least setting the 'MODULE' macro to the name of your main (top-level) source file (and potentially extending the 'OBJS' macro to list all the files that are part of your design).